pdimens/harpy/troubleshooting.md

 possible you won't see any Snakemake error text (let us know!).
 If no helpful error text is printed, then you should run the Snakemake command directly and explore the output.
-You can copy and paste the Snakemake command from the `config.yaml` file created by Harpy, specifically listed with `workflow_call:`.
+You can copy and paste the Snakemake command from the `config.harpy.yaml` file created by Harpy, specifically listed under `snakemake` (either `absolute` or `relative`).
 If it seems like something on our end, please [open an issue](https://github.com/pdimens/harpy/issues/new?assignees=&labels=bug&projects=&template=bug_report.yml) and include the error text Snakemake provides.
 ![copy and paste this command directly to see Snakemake error text](/static/workflow_call.png)